20LitersAdmin/filterbuildscheduler/README.md

   ** The inventory gets subsets of components subtracted (EventsController::SubtractSubsets) ** The inventory gets extrapolations (InventoriesController::Extrapolate)

-2. I created financial view and I should write tests for them.

 4. Part has_one material (instead of has_many)

 5. `events/closed` should be a datatable, not boxes